Red Hat Software Collections Product Life Cycle

 |Dependent collections (Not supported separately, only for depending collections)|

 At minimum, Critical and Important Security errata advisories (RHSAs) and Urgent Priority Bug Fix errata advisories (RHBAs) will be issued if and when available.
 Lower-impact security advisories may be made in the next point release.
 All errata are provided at Red Hat's discretion.

-The following table details the types of software maintenance performed during each phase of the life cycle:
+The following table details the types of software maintenance performed during the life cycle:

 |Unlimited-incident technical support1||Yes|

 |Asynchronous bug-fix errata3,4||Yes|

 - Full details of support services are provided as part of the subscription agreement.